Know Your Rights: Abortion Access in California

-However, school personnel are mandatory reporters.
-If a minor reports child abuse, such as rape or sexual assault, school staff are required to report it to the police or child protective services, who may contact a parent or guardian.
+However, if a minor reports child abuse, including rape or sexual assault, to school staff then the staff are likely required to report it to the police or child abuse authorities.
+As a result, the police or child abuse authorities may contact a parent or guardian.

 Do I have a right to learn about my pregnancy options, including abortion, in school?

 Yes.
-California public schools and charter schools must teach students comprehensive sexual health education and HIV prevention education at least once in middle school and once in high school.
-Such education must include information about all pregnancy options, including parenting, adoption and abortion, as well as information about local healthcare resources.
-Learn more.
+Under the California Healthy Youth Act, California public schools, including charter schools, are required to teach comprehensive sexual health education and HIV prevention education at least twice to students—once in middle school and once in high school.
+Such education must include information about all pregnancy options, including parenting, adoption, and abortion, as well as information about local healthcare resources.

 Can I be fired for having an abortion?

-The majority of employees are expressly protected from being fired, demoted, harassed, having their pay reduced, or otherwise being discriminated against for having an abortion, considering an abortion, or choosing not to have an abortion and continuing the pregnancy.
+Most employees are expressly protected from being fired, demoted, harassed, having their pay reduced, or otherwise being discriminated against for having an abortion, considering an abortion, or choosing to not have an abortion and continuing the pregnancy.
 However, there are a few types of employees that may not be covered under these laws, including:

 - Employees of very small employers.
-Some of the protections described here stem from state law that applies to entities with at least 5 employees; and others stem from federal law that applies to entities with at least 15 employees.
-Please contact us if you need help understanding what applies to your workplace.
+California discrimination protections described here apply to entities with at least 5 employees; and federal discrimination protections apply to entities with at least 15 employees.

-Can I take sick leave to have and recover from my abortion?
+Can I take sick leave to recover from my abortion?

 Yes.
 If your employer provides sick leave, then you can take your accrued sick leave for abortion-related care.
-In California, employers are required to provide a minimum of 3 days of sick leave each year, which you can use for pregnancy- and abortion-related care.
-Your employer cannot require you to explain why you need sick leave.
+In California, employers are required to provide a minimum of 3 days of sick leave each year, which you can use for pregnancy and abortion-related care.
+Your employer cannot require you to explain the specifics of why you need sick leave.